Social Responsibility and Community Interests

 Founder John Ruan instilled a deep sense of philanthropy into the company and our team members.
 Ruan locations across the country celebrate Founder's Days each July by volunteering in their communities and organizing food and clothing drives.

-Each year, Ruan team members working in the corporate office are invited to participate in the campaign that supports central Iowans in need.
+Each year, Ruan team members working in the corporate office are invited to participate in a campaign that supports central Iowans in need.
 United Way of Central Iowa (UWCI) is a voluntary, non-profit organization that brings together community volunteers and agencies to provide health and human services to individuals who live or work in central Iowa.
 The organization supports those individuals in the areas of income, health, and education through its own initiatives and a variety of participating organizations.
 Ruan offers team member participation-based incentives and matches each donation, dollar-for-dollar.
-Ruan was recently awarded the Game Changer Award from UWCI for our 2017 campaign.
-This award is given to honor organizations for their dedication, innovation, and success in giving.
+Read about our most recent campaign success here.